If you’re looking into accidents at work, you’ll likely come across the acronym ‘RIDDOR’.

 We update all our guides regularly.
 If you are researching Personal Injury and Personal Injury Compensation Claims and we haven't got an exact guide that helps you, keep coming back as we update daily.

 RIDDOR is in place to keep employers accountable and hold them responsible for any negligent or unsafe workplace conditions or practices.
-The benefits of this pass down onto all employees – RIDDOR forces investigations into accidents to be made, meaning steps can be taken to prevent similar things happening in the future to keep you all safe.
+The benefits of this pass down onto all employees - RIDDOR forces investigations into accidents to be made, meaning steps can be taken to prevent similar things from happening in the future to keep you all safe.

 RIDDOR also helps the UK government collect data on work-related accidents and injuries through the Health and Safety Executive (HSE).
 Having this information helps them spot any trends in common accidents and provide guidance on how to stop them in the future.